-Description: The Bald Eagle, America’s symbol, is the largest eagle commonly found in the United States and Canada.
-With a 90 inch wingspan, a mature Bald Eagle, is unmistakable against the clear blue sky.
+The bald eagle, America's symbol, is the largest eagle commonly found in the United States and Canada.
+With a 90 inch wingspan, a mature bald eagle, is unmistakable against the clear blue sky.

-History: Bald Eagles, like many other raptors, were decimated by the pesticide known as DDT.
-As DDT entered the eagle’s food chain through the fish it ate, the chemical accumulated in its body and reduced protein levels of its eggshells.
+Bald eagles, like many other raptors, were decimated by the pesticide known as DDT.
+As DDT entered the eagle's food chain through the fish it ate, the chemical accumulated in its body and reduced protein levels of its eggshells.
 As a result, eagles often crushed their own eggs while incubating.
-Bald Eagle numbers dropped precipitously and it became an endangered species and “posterbird” for conservationists.
-In 1972, DDT was banned and the Bald Eagle recovered quickly.
-Today Bald Eagles are no longer endangered and can be found in many locations across the United States and Canada.
+Bald eagle numbers dropped precipitously and it became an endangered species and "posterbird" for conservationists.
+In 1972, DDT was banned and the bald eagle recovered quickly.
+Today Bald eagles are no longer endangered and can be found in many locations across the United States and Canada.

 |Bald eagles are most common on the coasts of Oregon, Washington, British Columbia, Yukon, and Alaska, where they congregate in great numbers along streams and rivers that support large salmon spawns.
 In late fall and winter, hundreds of Bald eagles may descend upon such streams and rivers.
 Bald eagles can also be found on portions of the Atlantic Coast, Great Lakes, and Rocky Mountains.